 Algae: Collective term for very different single-cell and multi-cell organisms that have photosynthesis and humid environments as common factors.

 Framework and principles

 The Institute of Marine Research carries out national monitoring of algae, and their information is available to the public on their website, algestatus.hi.no.
 The industry and authorities continue to take efforts to identify the optimal solution for comparison of data collected by the industry with the results of monitoring by the authorities.
 The aim is to obtain a better and more comprehensive algae monitoring system.

 Lerøy's algae monitoring is based on risk periods and observations that indicate suspected algal bloom.
 If any findings seem suspicious, all involved parties in the area are notified.

-If an algal bloom affects one of our localities, a number of measures are implemented to reduce the impact on fish.
+If an algal bloom affects one of our localities, we have a clear plan of action describing what has to be done.
+Depending on the scope, rapidly implemented measures will help reduce the impact on the fish.
 In some cases, it may be necessary to clarify with the authorities and other parties whether the fish can be moved from the area affected.

 Roles and responsibilities